xivlogs/nari/docs/source/overview.rst

 Readers
 ~~~~~~~

-For a basic example of using readers, look at the act extension:
+For a basic example of using readers, look at the `act extension <https://github.com/xivlogs/nari-act>`_:

 .. code-block:: python